BIATeam/BIADocs/docs/40-DeveloperGuide/20-CRUD/10-CreateACRUD.md

 ```

 ### 1.3 DataContext file
-After creating the modelbuilder file, we can modify the DataContext file to :
+After creating the model builder file, we can modify the DataContext file to :
 - add the DBSet
-- add the call to the modelbuilder class.
+- add the call to the model builder class.

 ```csharp